-- Step 1 Choose System Administration > Users. - Step 2 Click the user's name in the Users listing. - Step 3 Make changes to the user. - Step 4 Submit and commit your changes.
+- Step 1 Choose System Administration > Users. - Step 2 Click the user's name in the Users listing. - Step 3 Make changes to the user.

 Force Users To Change Their Passphrases

 - Step 1 Choose System Administration > Users. - Step 2 Select the users from the Users listing. - Step 3 Click Enforce Passphrase Change. - Step 4 Choose whether the users must change the passphrase during the next login or after a specified duration (in days). - Step 5 (Optional) If you are enforcing a passphrase change after a specified duration, set the grace period (in days) to reset the passphrase after the passphrase expires. - Step 6 Click OK. - Step 7 Submit and commit your changes.